ysyk2021/the-ai-empowerment-companion-techniques-and-strategies-for-personal-growth-and-fulfillment-with/src/chapter-3-1.md

-Chapter 2: Setting Goals and Tracking Progress with AI - Use of AI for Setting and Tracking Progress towards Personal Empowerment Goals
+Use of AI for Setting and Tracking Progress towards Personal Empowerment Goals
 =======================================================================================================================================

 Artificial intelligence (AI) technology can be used to set and track progress towards personal empowerment goals, providing personalized recommendations and insights to help individuals achieve their desired outcomes.
 In this chapter, we will explore the use of AI for setting and tracking progress towards personal empowerment goals, including examples of AI-powered tools and best practices for implementation.